HydraDragonAntivirus/Sanctum/readme.md

 - Detects rootkit tampering in the kernel
 - DLL injection of EDR (currently deprecated in favour of Alt Syscalls)

+## Requirements:

+1) Cargo (obviously..).
+2) Nightly.
+3) Windows Driver Kit & Developer Console (as admin for building the driver).
+4) Cargo make and LLVM tools, see [Microsoft's build instructions](https://github.com/microsoft/windows-drivers-rs) for installing these.

 ## Deployment instructions

 The installation instructions are split between your **host** and **guest**.
 If you are having problems deploying this, please use the discussions page or raise and issue and I will do my best to help / fix any bugs from the process.

+They are split into instructions for a host machine and a guest VM, this is because I advise against developing & building on your deployment VM (if the driver bricks your VM and it cant boot, then you will lose any development / environment specific setup [assuming no snapshots] that went into you being able to build this project).

+If you wish to build and deploy on the same machine (VM only to save your host), then I recommend 2 VM's; one to build, one to deploy, in which case, treat the host section below as your 2nd
+VM.

 As an overview, the driver must be built via `cargo make`, which is a pipeline provided by Microsoft in the Windows Drivers project.
 The remaining crates for this project are built via `cargo build`.